-Individual therapy for addiction is a critical component of addiction treatment for alcohol and drug addiction.
 At Discovery Institute of New Jersey, we start treatment with cognitive behavioral therapy sessions immediately so that we can get to know the client and figure out what their specific needs are.
-In addition to a medical evaluation, this is one of the cornerstones of starting successful addiction treatment programs.
+In addition to a medical evaluation, this is one of the cornerstones of starting a successful recovery in our addiction treatment programs.

 Individual Therapy for Drug and Alcohol Addiction

-Alcohol addiction and drug addiction are multifaceted diseases with contributing factors that may be difficult to speak about openly, such as trauma, abuse, failed relationships, and legal matters.
+Individual therapy helps treat drug and alcohol abuse disorders by providing a safe environment to talk about these issues and learn about how to cope with cravings, triggers, and symptoms of addiction.
+Alcohol and drug addiction are multifaceted diseases with contributing factors that may be difficult to speak about openly, such as trauma, abuse, failed relationships, and legal matters.
 Individual therapy sessions allow the individual to comfortably talk about these sensitive and personal issues.
 It allows people to freely discuss these topics in a safe, discreet, and private setting as a part of the overall rehab program.

-Individual therapy sessions might be scheduled weekly or several times a week, depending upon the patient’s specific needs.
+Individual therapy for addiction sessions usually lasts between 45 and 90 minutes.
+Sessions might be scheduled weekly or several times a week, depending on the patient’s specific needs.
 Upon intake, patients are assigned a primary therapist who will conduct their sessions.
 This allows the therapist and the patient to build a trusting therapeutic relationship as a part of treatment.

 Types of Individual Therapy

-There are many different styles of therapy and many different effective treatment modalities professionals can employ in treating patients who suffer from alcohol or drug addiction during their substance abuse treatment process.
+There are many different styles of therapy and many different effective treatment modalities professionals can employ in treating patients who suffer from substance use disorder during their substance abuse treatment process.
 At Discovery Institute of New Jersey, our team of therapists uses each of these different therapeutic techniques to treat our clients and every aspect of their drug and alcohol addictions.
-Different behavioral therapies and treatment options include:
+Different behavioral therapy options include:

-This method of therapy helps individuals to develop coping skills and healthy behaviors to assist them in handling difficult, intense, or uncomfortable emotions.
+Dialectical behavioral therapy (DBT) method of therapy helps individuals to develop coping skills and make positive behavioral changes to assist them in handling difficult, intense, or uncomfortable emotions.
 Therapists focus on reducing harmful coping mechanisms and replacing them with positive skills, such as mindfulness exercises as a part of effective treatment.
 This form of therapy teaches clients how to deal with emotional disturbances constructively.

 Also, DBT is useful for those who suffer from drug or alcohol addiction because people who are in recovery often do not possess healthy coping mechanisms.
 Learning these skills will help recovering individuals avoid using drugs and alcohol to numb themselves when difficult or emotional situations arise in their lives.
-The entire process can be extremely beneficial in a patient’s life.
+The entire process can be extremely beneficial in helping an individual achieve long-lasting sobriety.

 CBT focuses on how a client’s belief systems or thoughts influence their emotions and actions.
 Those who struggle with drug and alcohol addiction often develop unhealthy core beliefs about themselves based on negative thinking patterns.
 But the goal of cognitive behavioral therapy is to identify these negative patterns of thinking, challenge them, and build new, healthy thinking patterns and core beliefs.
 The result is healthier behaviors and less emotional distress.